Sakumo Ramsar Site: Fish

-The lagoon is heavily over-fished resulting in reduced catch over the years.
+The lagoon is heavily over-fished, resulting in a reduced catch over the years.

 Avifauna

-Past records have registered over seventy waterbird species at the site with about 30,000 birds.
-The common species are Charadrius hiaticula, Chlidonias niger, Egretta garzetta, E. gularis, Sterna hirundo, S. sandvicensi and Tringa erythropus.
-Some breeding waterbirds include Glareola pratincola, Charadrius pecuarius and S. albifrons.
-The Black heron (E. ardesiaca) is considered sacred and protected by local taboos.
+Past records have registered over seventy waterbird species at the site, with about 30,000 birds.
+The common species are common ringed plover, black tern, little egret, western reef heron, common tern, Sandwich tern and spotted redshank.
+Some breeding waterbirds include collared pratincole, Kittlitz's plover and little tern.
+The black heron is considered sacred and protected by local taboos.
+The site has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

-Marine Turtle
+Marine turtle

-Species of marine turtle that were previously recorded nesting on the beach are Lepidochelys olivacea, Chelonia mydas and Dermochelys coriacea.
+Species of marine turtle that have previously been recorded nesting on the beach are olive ridley, green and leatherback sea turtles.